|DETRANALTES, CHRISTOPHER - Purdue University|

 Publication Type: Peer Reviewed Journal

-Interpretive Summary: Soybean is an important crop.
-Numerous pathogens cause diseases on soybean and affect soybean yield and quality.
+Interpretive Summary: Soybean is an important agriculture crop.
+Numerous pathogens cause diseases on soybean and affect yield and quality.
 The geographical range of pathogens changes constantly.
-Here we report a new pathogen, Mycoleptodiscus terrestris, causing root rot of soybean in Indiana.
+Here we report a new pathogen, Fusarium cummune, causing root rot of soybean seedlings in Indiana.
 We completed the experiments confirming its pathogenicity.
-This pathogen has been previously reported causing soybean root rot in Illinois and Wisconsin.
+This pathogen has been previously reported causing soybean root rot in China, Korea and the state of Iowa.
 Knowledge of the expanded geographical distribution of this pathogen will provide insight in disease control.